July 2017 Picks

 - Celebrate Independence Day with I4C!
 Check out our Fourth of July page for crafts, activities, and games you and your child can do together today.

 - Be safe on the Fourth of July!
 Teach your kids about fireworks safety in preparation for the holiday.

 - Have fun in the sun this summer vacation!
 Keep you and your kids safe this summer with these tips on sun and water safety.
 Also check out these summer safety tips for outdoor activities!

-- It's important that your child understands the difference between a safe stranger and a dangerous stranger as well as what to do in a dangerous situation.
+- With summer visits to museums, theme parks, and unfamiliar cities it's important that your child understands the difference between a safe stranger and a dangerous stranger as well as what to do in a dangerous situation.
 Here are some topics about strangers you should cover with your child.
-Check out this website where kids can learn more about stranger safety.

 - Explore our social media pages!
 Our Pinterest (internet4classr) has tons of boards filled with fun activities you can do with your child and stay up to date on new features and educational articles on our Twitter (@internet4classr).

 - Be sure to check out I4C's collection of free educational iPhone and iPad apps for you and your child!

 - You can always visit our Parent Resources page to get grade level practice sites, find online sources, and information pertaining to homework, special needs, reading help, and more.